 The study and practice of medicine is based on modern concepts in the natural sciences – biology, chemistry, and physics – and on an appreciation of and familiarity with the scientific method.
 To ensure that all entering medical students possess a strong foundation in the basic science principles that underlie medicine, most medical schools have established minimum undergraduate science course requirements for admission.
 Yet, because medicine is practiced in a social context and physicians must be able to communicate effectively with people from a variety of backgrounds and experiences, a growing number of medical schools also require students to take courses in the humanities and social sciences.

-Medical schools typically require successful completion of two semesters of biology, physics, general chemistry, organic chemistry, and English.
+Medical schools typically require successful completion of two semesters of introductory biology, physics, general chemistry, organic chemistry, and English.
 All science courses must include a laboratory component.
-Because the specific pre-med course requirements vary from school to school, you should refer to the Medical School Admission Requirements (MSAR) or medical schools' individual web sites to research the course requirements for the medical school(s) you plan to apply to.
+In addition, most medical schools require biochemistry and some require calculus and statistics.
+Because the specific pre-med course requirements vary from school to school, you should refer to the Medical School Admission Requirements (MSAR) or medical schools' individual web sites to identify the course requirements for the medical school(s) to which you plan to apply.

-The biology pre-med requirement can be easily met by enrolling in the Biology Department's introductory course sequence, 101 followed by 102.
-Alternatively, you may be able to enroll in the Department's advanced introductory course, 115, if you did well on the AP Biology exam.
+The biology pre-med requirement can be met by enrolling in the Biology Department's introductory courses Bio 101 and 102.
+Though Bio 101 is taught only in the fall semester and Bio 102 only in the spring, these courses do not have to be taken in sequence.
+Alternatively, you may be able to enroll in the Department's advanced introductory course, 115, if you scored a 4 or 5 on the AP Biology exam.
 If you do take 115, then you need to also enroll in an additional biology course to satisfy the pre-med requirement.
 Courses focusing on genetics, molecular biology, and cell biology like 248, 331, 346, and 357 are the best follow-ups to 115.